risd/risd-nav-demo/README.md

 This repo demonstrates how to use the RISD Nav component.

+## Running this demo

+To run this demo, clone this repo and run `npm i` to install all dependencies.
+Then simply run `npm start` to spin up a dev server to view the Nav implementation.

 ## Implementing the Nav from scratch

 1. Install the required packages to your project: `npm i -S @risd/ui @risd/react-hydrator`